vmt/udis86/docs/manual/libudis86.rst

 .. c:function:: void* ud_get_user_opaque_data(const ud_t* ud_obj)

-    This function returns any pointer associated with the udis86 object, using the ud_set_opaque_data function.
+    Returns any pointer associated with the udis86 object, using the :func:`ud_set_user_opaque_data` function.

 Setup Translation
 -----------------

-libudis86 can translate the decoded instruction into one of two dialects: one which resembles an INTEL assembler syntax (such as those found in NASM, YASM, et. al.), and the other which resembles GNU Assembler (AT&T style) syntax.
+libudis86 can translate the decoded instruction into one of two assembly language dialects: the INTEL syntax (such as those found in NASM and YASM) and the other which resembles GNU Assembler (AT&T style) syntax.
 By default, this is set to INTEL like syntax.
 You can override the default or specify your own translator using the following function.

 .. c:function:: void ud_set_syntax(ud_t*, void (*translator)(ud_t*))

-    libudis86 disassembles one instruction at a time into an intermediate form that lets you inspect the instruction and its various aspects individually.
-    But to generate the assembly language output, this intermediate form must be translated.
-This function sets the translator.
+    Sets the function that translates the intermediate decode information to a human readable form.
 There are two inbuilt translators,

-    - :code:`UD_SYN_INTEL` for INTEL (NASM-like) syntax.
+    - :code:`UD_SYN_INTEL` for INTEL (NASM-like) syntax. (default)
     - :code:`UD_SYN_ATT` for AT&T (GAS-like) syntax.

-    If you do not want libudis86 to translate, you can pass NULL to the function, with no more translations thereafter.
-This is useful when you only want to identify chunks of code and then create the assembly output if needed, or when you are only interested in examining the instructions and do not want to waste cycles generating the assembly output.
+    If you do not want libudis86 to translate, you can pass :code:`NULL` to the function, with no more translations thereafter.
+This is useful when you only want to identify chunks of code and then create the assembly output if needed, or when you are only interested in examining the instructions and do not want to waste cycles generating the assembly language output.

     If you want to create your own translator, you can specify a pointer to your own function.
 This function must accept a single parameter, the udis86 object